aabdelhaleemm/LazurdTask/README.md

 # Lazurdt Task

-Hi this is the task solution, I did the backend project using Clean Architecture
+Hi this is the task solution!,

 How to run it, simply clone the solution and first run the Lazurdit.API Project and then run Lazurdit.UI Project